jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 The other fields serve a purpose that's beyond the scope of this post.

 Within Options comes the configuration used to define the website agent.
 The documentation for the agent config appears on the right hand side, so you can read through that for reference.

+{{< figure src="website-agent-form-populated.png" link="website-agent-form-populated.png" class="center" caption="" alt="The completed form to create a new website agent will the fields populated as specified previously" >}}

 In order for us to determine how to configure this we first need to decide what part of the web page we want to be alerted on in event of a update.
 Refer to the screenshot below of the [NHS Coronavirus Vaccine page](https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/) and you'll see a number of bullet points listed out of the vaccine criteria.
 The text we want to be alerted on is "people aged 30 and over".